verbiscms/verbis/docs/api/api.md

 ### Endpoints

 As Verbis follows RESTful principles, the following methods are accepted for each endpoint.
+Unless specified within the documentation all endpoints receive JSON encoded data.

 - `GET`: for browsing entities, `/api/{version}/posts` or reading an entity by a particular key, `/api/{version}/posts/1`